ntch2000/web-api-code-quiz/README.md

 correct/incorrect prompts only stay on screen for about 1 second

+- hide score screen during quiz and show once quiz is completed rather than dynamically adding the html to the page in js

 ### Development notes

 - refactored the code to utilize html containers to display the application content